 3.4 Repeat until all positions are done.

 8. End of procedure.

-Most of the electronic or digital weighing scales today are programmable where an auto-calibration can be performed.
-This means that it can be adjusted.
+Most of the electronic or digital weighing scales today are programmable where auto-calibration can be performed.
+This means that it can be adjusted automatically with a push of a button.
 Once the calibration menu is unlocked or open, adjustment can be done by using the standard weights.